Robert Enke, gone but never forgotten

 Coping with adversity

-In Barcelona, though, Enke suffered a significant depression, and he played only a handful of times – along with spending time on loan with Fenerbahce in Turkey – before eventually bouncing back in the Spanish second division with Tenerife.
+In Barcelona, though, Enke suffered significant depression, and he played only a handful of times – along with spending time on loan with Fenerbahce in Turkey – before eventually bouncing back in the Spanish second division with Tenerife.

 Enke returned to Germany in 2004, signing for Hannover.
-There he would be voted German sports magazine Kicker's Bundesliga Goalkeeper of the Year for the 2005/06 season, swiftly becoming a hero for supporters of the Reds.
+There he would be voted German sports magazine kicker's Bundesliga Goalkeeper of the Year for the 2005/06 season, swiftly becoming a hero for supporters of the Reds.

 He did so by showing admirable courage while battling through a devastating family tragedy.
 His beloved daughter Lara spent a year in hospital – much of it in intensive care – and then died in September 2006 after undergoing ear surgery.